tim-kos/CakePHP-ContinuousId-Behavior/Readme.md

 ## Tutorial

-In your model's $actsAs variable add the following:
+In your model's `$actsAs` variable add the following:

     'ContinuousId' => array(
-      'field' => 'aiid', // your field name 'conditions' => array(
+      'field' => 'aiid',
+      'conditions' => array(
         'deleted' => array(0, 1)
       ),
       'offset' => '1
     ),

+The `field` is the name of the field that should be incremented.

-The conditions are optional and specify which rows to find to determine the value of the next row.
+The `conditions` are optional and specify which rows to find to determine the value of the next row.

-The offset is where the behavior should start counting.
+The `offset` is where the behavior should start counting.

 #Changelog